 You saw this coming a mile away, didn’t you?
 A manual RFP response process is crazy inefficient, causing team members to work after hours to get the job done.
 They will rush, and the job won’t be done well.
 Their heart won’t be in it.
 This will lead to burnout, and it can harm the business opportunity.

 If you’re using spreadsheets and docs to respond to RFPs, this method isn’t properly supporting your team.
-Searching for historic RFP responses in random folders can be eliminated with a centralized answer library.
+Searching for historic RFP responses in random folders can be eliminated with a centralized Content Library.
 That’s just one benefit, and there are many that make life easier for RFP responders so they can be more effective and feel happier about what they do.

 It’s clear from APMP’s survey that there is work to be done.
 There are positive things happening in the proposal management industry, with 88% feeling a strong sense of accomplishment on the job and 87% saying they “believe their companies are ethical”.